If you have a Pandora account, you can control it from Home Assistant with this media player.

 This media player uses the Pianobar command-line Pandora client, which you have to install separately.
 This can be done on a Raspberry Pi 2/3 with Raspbian Jessie as follows .
 (Note: Other platforms may have different installation processes)

 The version of pianobar that comes with Jessie has a bug, so you have to build a more recent version.
-The latest version depends on a recent version of libraries associated with ffmpeg, so you should make sure you go through the backport process documented in The FFmpeg component before doing this.
+The latest version depends on a recent version of libraries associated with FFmpeg, so you should make sure you go through the backport process documented in The FFmpeg integration before doing this.
 Install the following basic dependencies:

 sudo apt-get install git libao-dev libgcrypt11-dev libfaad-dev libmad0-dev libjson-c-dev make pkg-config libcurl4-openssl-dev